Frequently Asked Questions

 2. Any violation of the University Drug Policy, or

 In addition to the educational interventions, any student found in violation of the Alcohol Policy three times in any one-year period may be suspended from the University.
-Similarly, any student with two violations of the Drug Policy while enrolled at the institution may be suspended from the University.
-Also, any student who is found to be manufacturing or distributing drugs or attempting to manufacture or distribute drugs on or off campus may be suspended or expelled from the University.
+Similarly, any student with one or more violations of the Drug Policy while enrolled at the institution may be suspended or separated from the University.
+Also, any student who is found to be manufacturing or distributing drugs or attempting to manufacture or distribute drugs on or off campus may be separated, suspended or expelled from the University.